-It's not often we get the chance to pick the brains of some of the most creative women in the industry, so when I was told that I’d have the chance to chat with Lisa Dengler, Serena Goh, and Lainy Hedaya in honor of the launch of Cartier Carat, you can guess how quickly I jumped.
+It's not often we get the chance to pick the brains of some of the most creative women in the industry, so when I was told that I’d have the chance to chat with Lisa Dengler, Serena Goh, and Lainy Hedaya in honor of the launch of Cartier, you can guess how quickly I jumped.
 All three of these NYC-based creatives fall under the category we commonly refer to as “influencers,” a nebulous term that doesn’t adequately describe all of the different hats they wear, and I was curious to find out what exactly is involved in their day-to-day.
 (Spoiler alert: a lot.)
-When asked about the lessons they’ve learned on their unique career paths, they didn’t hold back: Keep reading to find out how these successful entrepreneurs created a space for themselves in a notoriously competitive industry and how they nourish their inner light.
+When asked about the lessons they’ve learned on their unique career paths, they didn’t hold back.
+These successful entrepreneurs created a space for themselves in a notoriously competitive industry and nourish their inner light.
+Here's how.

 Lisa Dengler’s insane on-the-go schedule is enough to make even the hardest-working among us feel like a slacker.
 When I ask her what term she would use to describe herself, the answer is unsurprisingly a bit complicated: “The most common terms are ‘blogger’ and ‘influencer,’ but neither fully describe what I do,” she says, going on to list artist, photographer, stylist, art director, creative director, model, architect, graphic designer, coder, and entrepreneur as bullet points on her résumé.
 “An entrepreneur is someone who has a dream—an idea—and they try with all their heart to turn it into a reality.
 That’s exactly what I do every single day.”